OxfordEconomics/CountryLists/README.md

 ON upper(myTableWithNonstandardCountryNames.myColumnNameContainingNonStandardCountryNames) == upper(isoFromCountryNames."EnglishNames");
 ```

-Here it is using files in this repository as an example:
+Here is the full example using files in this repository:

 ```
 /************************* Import ISO to your SQLite database *************************/